 “It’s super fun,” gushed Ms. Sneed.
 “First, I show how to create white light.
 The kids use flashlights and colored cellophane to try it themselves.”

 A small sigh escaped Mrs. Brown.
 “Let’s talk about inquiry.
 Kids start with a messy problem.
 Then they find the solution.
-Surprisingly, almost any science activity can become scientific inquiry.
+Surprisingly, almost any science activity for elementary students can become scientific inquiry.
 Just ask kids to set it up themselves.”

 Ms. Sneed tapped her pencil nervously.
 “I think I understand how to use scientific inquiry.
 Tentatively, she continued, “I don’t explain.
 Instead, I just give kids the materials and let them figure it out themselves.”

 “Exactly.
 Inquiry makes kids think.
 Consequently, they become scientific problem solvers.
 For more inquiry in your classroom, let kids figure out how to set up science activities.”

 Ms. Sneed perked up.
 “I’ll try this too.
 I’m a little worried about setting my lab groups loose without my direction, but…” Mrs. Brown sent an understanding look across the table.

 “For a full-blown experiment,” said Mrs. Brown, “kids use the fair test.
 They compare two (or more) things.
 All other variables are controlled.
 Asking students to measure and repeat seals the deal.
 The fair test is also part of the traditional scientific method.